 What’s the money situation?

 The official currency in Japan is the Japanese yen (JPY).
-Many ATMs in Japan do not accept foreign cards and credit card use is limited so it’s advisable to have sufficient cash with you.
+Many ATMs in Japan do not accept foreign cards and credit card use is also limited so it’s advisable to carry sufficient cash.
 Cash withdrawals are possible at ATMs at post offices and 7-Eleven stores.
 Banks and post offices will exchange major foreign currency and travellers cheques.

 When’s the best time to visit?